-The founders of our republic understood the necessity of religion for a functional democracy.
-They believed that America would only be as strong as the people had a healthy love for the virtues and principles of religious truth.
-Sure, they were not all evangelical Christians, as we understood the term today.
-But, even those who were Deists believed in a God that created laws which govern civilization.
+even those who were Deists believed in a God that created laws which govern civilization.
 In fact, it was those very laws that framed the bases for our Declaration of Independence and Constitution.
 They expected each person in the republic to self-govern themselves according to those “self-evident” truths of nature and nature’s God.

 The reality is that those towers were in decay and disrepair for at least a generation.
-Where they were once the proud monuments of the American conscious, over the past generation, as they became neglected, they began to be seen as an unseemly eyesore in the new moral landscape that our generation was building.
+Where they were once the proud monuments of the American conscience, over the past generation, as they became neglected, they began to be seen as an unseemly eyesore in the new moral landscape that our generation was building.

-What was once seen as wrong is now celebrated as good; and what was once embraced as good is now vilified as evil.
-Further, where, in the past, divine love was celebrate as truth which reveals reality, the new “divine” love demands that all be given acceptance and affirmation as it seeks to create a new reality.
-The old love revealed sin so those entrapped by its devices may repent and turn back to God.
+What was once seen as wrong is now celebrated as good, and what was once embraced as good is now vilified as evil.
+Further, where, in the past, divine love was celebrated as truth which reveals reality, the new “divine” love demands that all be given acceptance and affirmation as it seeks to create a new reality.
+The old love revealed sin, so those entrapped by its devices may repent and turn back to God.
 The new love demands that all declarations of sin become sin itself.
 To declare a protected act sinful is to engage in the worst sin possible.
-And where the God of the old age allowed differences of opinion and was willing to allow dissenters their own place, the gods of new age will in no way tolerate opposing points of view, and instead will work diligently to uproot all opposition.
+And where the God of the old age allowed differences of opinion and was willing to allow dissenters their own place, the gods of the new age will in no way tolerate opposing points of view, and instead will work diligently to uproot all opposition.
 Justice is ready to serve.

 Today begins a new age for this country.
 We have crossed a line that will forever define the new from the old.